jumpinjackie/fdo/OpenSourceBuild__README.txt

         etc...

   2. Use the build_thirdparty.bat file to build the FDO Thirdparty binaries.
-The following is a general guideline on how to use the Windows build script.
+The following is a general guideline on how to use the build_thirdparty.bat build script.

            **************************************************************************
            build_thirdparty.bat [-h] [-o=OutFolder] [-c=BuildType] [-a=Action] [-w=WithModule]